Fede-stack/federicoravenda.github.io/_pages/hobbies.md

   <!-- ============ SPORT ============ -->
   <div class="hb-panel" id="hb-panel-sport" role="tabpanel" aria-labelledby="hb-tab-sport" style="--accent:var(--sea)">
-    <p class="hb-lead">Now that I'm closer to 30 than to 20, I've reinvented myself as an <b>occasional, low-level surfer</b> and a padel player with a decent smash and a certain elegance at the net — inherited from a short amateur tennis career as a kid.</p>
+    <p class="hb-lead">Now that I'm closer to 30 than to 20, I've reinvented myself as an <b>occasional, low-level surfer</b> and a padel player with a decent smash and a certain elegance at the net.</p>

     <div class="hb-cards">